How to Sing Better: 40 Tips from a REAL Vocal Coach

 That’s because for most of our lives we’ve been taught to inhale by bringing our stomach in, not out.

-To sing from the diaphragm, it’s important to let the stomach expand on the inhale and contract on the exhale.
+When learning how to sing with your diaphragm, it’s important to let the stomach expand on the inhale and contract on the exhale.

 6. The Farinelli Breathing Exercise

 There are tons of great exercises that will build your breath support.

 But the Farinelli breath exercise is the best one for building breath control FAST when you want to teach yourself to sing.

 Here’s a short video demonstrating how to do the Farinelli breathing exercise:

 Here’s how to do the Farinelli Breath at home: